 Westminster’s City Plan: Strategic Policies was formally adopted by Full Council on 13 November 2013, and has full weight as part of the development plan in taking planning decisions from that date.
 This document was the result of a review of the City Council’s Core Strategy adopted in January 2011 to ensure consistency with the Government’s National Planning Policy Framework (NPPF), the new London Plan published by the Mayor of London in July 2011, changes to legislation and other updates.

 The Mayor of London has also revised his London Plan to ensure consistency with the NPPF and other changes since 2011.

-For the UDP, due weight should be given to relevant policies according to their degree of consistency with the NPPF (the closer the policies in the plan to the policies in the NPPF, the greater the weight that may be given).
+Remaining policies in the Unitary Development Plan (UDP) should not be considered out-of-date simply because they were published before adoption of the NPPF.
+Due weight should continue to be given to relevant policies, according in particular to their degree of consistency with the NPPF (the closer the policies in the UDP to those in the NPPF, the greater the weight that should be given).

 Whatever your interest, Westminster City Council welcomes and encourages you to get in touch with suggestions for improvements to the site.
 Please tell us how useful this page was to you.

 Use the interactive tools to find out planning and building regulations guidance for many common building work projects.